wgarbutt/stuffaboutcloudhugo/content/posts/vcd-appliance1/index.md

 ### Standby Cell
 1. After setup is complete on the primary cell, log in to the VAMI address of your first secondary cell as the appliance root account you created earlier.
-2. The configuration screen of a secondary cell looks a lot simialr to the primary, except all this cell wants is the details for the NFS share.
+2. The configuration screen of a secondary cell looks a lot similar to the primary, except all this cell wants is the details for the NFS share.
 Place those details in and press finish
 ![](picture6obs.png)
 The secondary cell will then go through a series of steps to configure itself and gain access to the embedded postgres database
 ![](picture9.png "Setting up the Postgres Database")